 Close

 Creative Biolabs is a well-recognized leader in single domain antibody (sdAb) library construction and screening services.
-Our unique services including:
+Our unique services include:

-Single domain antibodies represent the smallest antibody that was proven of diagnostic and therapeutic usefulness.
-They are antibody fragments that engineered from single monomeric variable domains of either camelids’ heavy-chain antibody (VHH) or cartilaginous fishes’ IgNAR (VNAR).
+Single domain antibodies represent the smallest antibody that has been proven to have diagnostic and therapeutic usefulness.
+They are antibody fragments that are engineered from single monomeric variable domains of either camelids' heavy-chain antibody (VHH) or cartilaginous fishes' IgNAR (VNAR).
 On the other hand, it is also possible to develop single domain antibodies from camelized human antibodies.

 In particular, single domain antibodies combine the benefits of conventional antibodies with important features of small molecule drugs.
 They are able to bind to hidden epitopes that are not accessible to whole antibodies.
-In addition, in comparison with small molecule drugs that target enzyme active sites and receptor clefts, single domain antibodies have the potential of greater affinity and selectivity, thus promising lower side effect and better efficacy.
-Furthermore, because of their small size (they are only 1/10 the size of a whole antibody), single domain antibodies can penetrate tissues faster than other antibodies and even break through the blood-brain barrier (BBB), which turns them into excellent candidates for central nervous system disease therapies.
-Single domain antibodies have higher stability during the changes of temperature and chemical environments and great potential for gastrointestinal stability and oral availability.
-Also, thanks to its simple nature of a single-chain peptide, single domain antibodies have exceptional drug format flexibility and allow efficient drug discovery and development.
+In addition, in comparison with small molecule drugs that target enzyme active sites and receptor clefts, single domain antibodies have the potential of greater affinity and selectivity, thus promising lower side effects and better efficacy.
+Furthermore, because of their small size (they are only 1/10 the size of a whole antibody), single domain antibodies can penetrate tissues faster than other antibodies and even break through the blood-brain barrier (BBB), which makes them excellent candidates for central nervous system disease therapies.
+Single domain antibodies have higher stability during changes in temperature and chemical environments and great potential for gastrointestinal stability and oral availability.
+Also, thanks to the simple nature of a single-chain peptide, single domain antibodies have exceptional drug format flexibility and allow efficient drug discovery and development.

 Our scientists have extensive experience in cloning the single domain antibody repertoire from immunized plasma cells into our phage display vectors.
 By reverse transcription and polymerase chain reaction, a library of single domain antibodies containing 10–100 million clones is regularly produced.